OctopusDeploy/docs/docs/deprecations/index.md

 - (+1 year) Remove deprecated functionality

 :::warning
 Deprecations are subject to change in detail or timeframe.
-If you need help assessing the impact of a deprecation on your particular Octopus Server configuration, please please [email our support team](mailto:support@octopus.com)
+If you need help assessing the impact of deprecation of a feature on your particular Octopus Server configuration, please contact our [support team](https://octopus.com/support).
 :::

 ## Deprecations for 2023.1